Operations

 Using OpsRequest API

-Target specific components mongodb
+Target specific components mongodb for restart:

 apiVersion: operations.kubeblocks.io/v1alpha1